bpietroniro/parse-graph/README.md

 ## SQL Schema

-Here is an ERD to demonstrate how I set up the SQL schema:
+Here is an ERD to demonstrate how I set up the SQL schema for graphs:

 ![image](./schema.png)

-(also see comments in `graphs.sql`)
+The comments in `graphs.sql` provide further information on the relationships between these tables.

 ## JSON Parsing